 The ADDIE model is one of the most commonly used in instructional design.
 Because it is so popular, there are many variations of the model.
 ADDIE is an acronym that stands for each stage of the instructional design process.

-Because the ADDIE model is my favorite model, we cover it in-depth in our Instructional Design Lab and ADDIE+ live workshop.
+Because the ADDIE model is my favorite model, we cover it in-depth in our Instructional Design & Tech Accelerator Certificate Program.
 Check out this site (not mine) for an in-depth and free look at the ADDIE model, including a few helpful visuals.
 People often refer to ADDIE as a start to finish process, but I totally disagree with this.
 In fact, I think it can easily be adapted to Agile development.
 Comment below if you want to hear my thoughts on it.

 SAM is considered an agile approach to instructional design and rapid course development.